Stevemaster92/LineImageListItems/README.md

 Refer to the [Wiki](https://github.com/Stevemaster92/LineImageListItems/wikis) for more information about the library's components and how to integrate it in your Android app for your personal usage.

 ## Example App
-You can download an example Android application from [here](https://play.google.com/store) or take a look at the [example code](https://github.com/Stevemaster92/LineImageListItems/tree/master/app) for better understanding.
+You can download an example Android application from [here](https://play.google.com/store) or take a look at the [example code](https://github.com/Stevemaster92/LineImageListItems/tree/master/app).

 ## License
 LineImageListItems library for Android